Advocacy & Welfare

 As part of the process of applying for a deferred (special) exam, you will need to draft a personal statement and gather supporting documentation.
 We can support you by providing feedback to strengthen your personal statement and suggest supporting documentation relevant to your circumstances.

-We have Independent Student Advocates who have experience helping students present the best case for their appeals.
+Our Advocates have experience helping students present the best case for their appeals.

 • Remember that the appeals involve individual assessments – not entire units

-• Start to think about why the marking was inconsistent with guidance provided.
+• Start to think about how the marking was inconsistent with guidance provided.

 • A successful appeal results in an independent re-mark